joe-qodes/airbnb-clone-project/README.md

 - **CI/CD:** GitHub Actions (or similar tools)
 - **Version Control:** Git & GitHub

+## Technology Stack

+The Airbnb Clone Project integrates several modern technologies to build a scalable and secure booking platform.
+Each technology plays a unique role in the system:

+- **Django:**
+  A Python-based web framework used to build the backend of the application.
+Provides tools for authentication, request handling, API development, and integration with databases.

+- **MySQL (or PostgreSQL):**
+  A relational database management system used to store structured data such as user accounts, property listings, bookings, and transaction records.
+Ensures data consistency and supports complex queries.

+- **GraphQL:**
+  A query language for APIs that allows clients to request exactly the data they need.
+Used to efficiently fetch booking and property data, reducing over-fetching compared to traditional REST APIs.

+- **Docker:**
+  A containerization tool that packages the application and its dependencies into portable containers.
+Ensures consistency across development, testing, and production environments.

+- **GitHub & Git:**
+  Used for version control and collaboration.
+Manages project source code, tracks changes, and enables team workflows via branches and pull requests.

+- **GitHub Actions (CI/CD):**
+  Automates testing, building, and deployment pipelines.
+Ensures code changes are continuously integrated, tested, and deployed with minimal errors.

 ## Team Roles

 - **Business Analyst (BA):**